 The "Improving Access to Psychological Therapies" (IAPT) initiative is very ambitious and exciting.
 It states its principal aim is to support English Primary Care Trusts in implementing "National Institute for Health and Clinical Excellence" (NICE) guidelines for people suffering from depression and anxiety disorders.
 It comments "The Improving Access to Psychological Therapies (IAPT) programme began in 2008 and has transformed treatment of adult anxiety disorders and depression in England.
 Over 900,000 people now access IAPT services each year, and the 'five year forward view for mental health' committed to expanding services further, alongside improving quality."

 One aspect of this carefully planned initiative is strong encouragement to assess and monitor the progress of those who are getting help.
-Visiting the IAPT "Measuring Outcomes" web page provides access to several freely downloadable documents.
 The emphasis is on good assessment measures that are free to use.
 See below:

 Clarification of use of anxiety disorder specific measures - this is a helpful 2 page PDF clarifying how it is recommended specific anxiety disorder measures are used.